See Stereo IR 170 Hand Tracking in Action

 Away from VR, award-winning experience design company Cortina Productions are using the Stereo IR 170 to develop post-pandemic interactive exhibits in museums and aquariums.
 "Not only can we retrofit existing installations, but we can create entirely new exhibition hardware with the Stereo IR 170 as an integrated component,” says Stephen Platenberg, Principal and Creative Director.
 “The larger interaction zone makes a real difference and expands the possibilities for touchless interactions."

-Now it’s part of our standard hand tracking toolkit, I’m looking forward to seeing many more projects powered by the capabilities of this high-performance device.
+Now it’s part of our standard hand tracking toolkit, we're looking forward to seeing many more projects powered by the capabilities of this high-performance device.

 To find out more about the Stereo IR 170 Evaluation Kit and where you can buy it, head over to our product pages.